In the New Testament, Matthew reminds us that where your treasure is, there will your heart be also… Agency is a great gift that we have been given.

 “By small and simple things are great things come to pass.” – Alma 37:6

-Habits are created by taking small and consistent action every day.
+Create habits by taking small and consistent action every day.
 These small actions can be life changing.

 As we set goals, let us be aware of our intentions.
 What are we choosing?
 Are we choosing a good thing or a bad thing?